hivemq/hivemq-policy-cookbooks/data-validation/multiple-required-json-schemas/README.md

 }
 ```

-The `validators` section in the policy definition uses the `ALL_OF` validation strategy to specify that MQTT messages much successfully match all three referenced schemas to be published.
+The `validators` section in the policy definition uses the `ALL_OF` validation strategy to specify that MQTT messages must successfully match all three referenced schemas to be published.

-If a message fails to validate for any of the three schemas, a message is logged using the `log` function with the client ID and the reason for validation failure.
+If a MQTT message fails to validate for any of the three schemas, a message is logged using the `log` function with the client ID and the reason for validation failure.

 To upload the `policy.json` to the broker, run the following command:
 ```bash